Is Puerto Vallarta Safe to Travel Right Now?

 Here are 5 things you should know before you book a flight to Puerto Vallarta.

-2. Always insist on bottled water, even in case of ice cubes and food.
+2. Always insist on bottled water, even in the case of ice cubes and food.

 3. Use sunscreen.